 The first release was a standalone RPG – Dungeons & Dragons Adventure Game: Diablo II Edition – which was one of the bonus items in the Big Box Diablo II Collector’s Edition of the computer game.
-This hybrid 1999 D&D set will be the focus of this post.

 Later the box set would be followed up by a handful of adventure books not connected with the box, written for WotC’s new 3rd edition D&D. I will list these near the bottom of the post, as well as a set of D&D Diablo Monsters metal miniatures.